The Simplest Form of the Lorentz Transformations: Introduction

 \begin{quotation} A great many derivations of the Lorentz transformation have already been given, and the subject, because of its pedagogical importance, still receives continues attention [...].
 Most of the analyses, following the original one by Einstein, rely on the invariance of the speed of light $c$ as a central hypothesis.
 That such an hypothesis, firmly based on experimental grounds, has had a crucial historical role cannot be denied.
-The chronological building of order of a physical theory, however, rarely coincides with its logical structure.
-(Levy-Leblond~\cite{LevyLeblond}) \end{quotation}
+The chronological building of order of a physical theory, however, rarely coincides with its logical structure.\\ \mbox{} {\it -- J.M.
+Levy-Leblond~\cite{LevyLeblond}} \end{quotation}

+P.A.M.
+Dirac, the discoverer of relativistic quantum theory, wrote that the ``real importance of Einstein's work was that he introduced Lorentz transformations as something fundamental in physics''~\cite{Dirac80}.
+But, as we shall argue, it is Dirac's theory and not Einstein's, which uncovers that the Lorentz transformations are indeed as fundamental as Hamiltonian functions are fundamental, first of all in a mathematical, but consequently also in a physical sense.

-The Lorentz transformations (rotations and boosts) can be expressed using a variety of different (though related) formulations.
-The form mainly depends on the type of vectorial system used to represent space and time coordinates~\footnote{For the history of the different representations see~\cite{Crowe,Chappell}.}.
-The most common form of the Lorentz transformations however, the tensor formalism is unnecessarily complicated, both algorithmically and conceptually.
+The Lorentz transformations (rotations and boosts) can be expressed using different (though related) formulations.
+The respective form mainly depends on the type of vectorial system used to represent space and time coordinates~\footnote{For the history of the different representations see~\cite{Crowe,Chappell}.}.
+The most commonly promoted formulation of the Lorentz covariance are the vector and it's generalization, the tensor formalism.
+As we shall demonstrate, these are neither algorithmically nor conceptually the simplest variant.